GastonWoollands/similarity_search/README.md

 # Instalation

-To use the similarity_search function, you will need to install PyTorch and your chosen model.
-You can do this using pip: pip install torch
+To use the similarity_search function, you will need to install:
+- requirements.txt

 # License